iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens if You Plead Guilty to a Traffic Ticket in Iowa?

-Depending on the violation, if a traffic offender pleads guilty in Iowa, their license may be taken away.
-According to the state’s speeding laws, a driver convicted of driving at 25 mph over the speed limit will have their licenses suspended.
+Depending on the nature and severity of the violation, if a traffic offender pleads guilty in Iowa, their license may be taken away.
+According to the state’s speeding laws, a driver convicted of driving at 25 mph over the speed limit may have their license suspended.
+Also, depending on various factors, a speeding offense may result in a reckless driving conviction.
+In Iowa, the penalty for a traffic violation conviction may include 30 days in jail and fines ranging from $25 to $625.

 If a traffic offense results in a person’s death, the offender could be convicted of “homicide by vehicle,” a felony crime.
-Parties convicted of a felony traffic offense may face a ten year jail time and fines from $1,000 to $10,000.
+Parties convicted of a felony traffic offense may face a ten-year jail time and fines from $1,000 to $10,000.

 How to Find a Traffic Ticket Attorney in Iowa